DroneDB/Registry/README.md

 -a, --address              (Default: localhost:5000) Address to listen on -c, --check                Check configuration and exit.
 -r, --reset-hub            Reset the Hub folder by re-creating it.
---help                     Display this help screen.
+-t, --instance-type        Instance type to run as.
+(0: Default, 1: ProcessingNode, 2: WebServer) --help                     Display this help screen.
 --version                  Display version information.
 Storage folder (pos.
 0)    Required.
 Points to a directory on a filesystem where to store Registry data.